tecnologiaenegocios/access_control/doc/model-security.rst

 .. method:: parents

    Return all parent objects of this record.
-Records are fetched by default from the parent association, defined in the class method :meth:`parent_association`.
+Records are fetched from the parent associations, defined through the class method :meth:`inherits_permissions_from`.

-   Overriding this method provides a way to subclasses to get more control on how the access control hierarchy is built.

 .. method:: children

-   Return all children objects of this record.
-Records are fetched by default from the child associations, defined in the class method :meth:`child_associations`.
+   Return all child objects of this record.
+Records are fetched from the child associations, defined through the class method :meth:`propagates_permissions_to`.

-   Overriding this method provides a way to subclasses to get more control on how the access control hierarchy is built.